-- During operation of the gas cooker, do not leave the gas cooker unattended.
-Even if the gas cooker cannot be overseen for only a short time (e.g. Visit to the toilet), switch the gas cooker off. - Never let gas escape unburned due to danger of explosion. - Before using the cooker make sure that there is sufficient ventilation.
-Open a window or the skylight. - Do not use the gas cooker for heating purposes. - Do not attach any curtains, drapes, nor dish towels in the immediate proximity of the cooker.
-Fire hazard! - Always protect your hands with cooking gloves or potholders when handling hot pots, pans and similar items.
-There is a risk of injury! - During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
-Fire hazard! - The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - The gas cooker cover is held closed by a spring.
+- ▶ During operation of the gas cooker, do not leave the gas cooker unattended.
+Even if the gas cooker cannot be overseen for only a short time (e.g. Visit to the toilet), switch the gas cooker off. - ▶ Never let gas escape unburned due to danger of explosion. - ▶ Before using the cooker make sure that there is sufficient ventilation.
+Open a window or the skylight. - Do not use the gas cooker for heating purposes. - ▶ Do not fit any curtains in the immediate proximity of the cooker.
+Fire hazard! - ► Always protect your hands with cooking gloves or potholders when handling hot pots, pans and similar items.
+There is a risk of injury!

+- ▶ During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
+Fire hazard! - ► The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - ► The gas cooker cover is held closed by a spring.
 When closing there is danger of getting injured!

-- \triangleright Do not use the glass gas cooker cover as a hob. - \triangleright Do not close the gas cooker cover while the gas cooker is in operation. - > Do not apply pressure on the gas cooker cover when it is closed. - ▷ Do not place hot cooking pans either on the gas cooker or on the sink cover. - Keep the gas cooker cover open after cooking until the burners are cool.
-Otherwise the glass plate could shatter.
+- Do not use the glass gas cooker cover as a hob. - Do not close the gas cooker cover while the gas cooker is in operation. - Do not apply pressure on the gas cooker cover when it is closed. - Do not place hot cooking pans either on the gas cooker or on the sink cover

-- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - ▷ When the flame goes out, the thermocouple automatically cuts the gas supply. - ▷ Further information can be obtained in the device manufacturer's instruction manual.
+- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - When the flame goes out, the thermocouple automatically cuts the gas supply. - Further information can be obtained in the device manufacturer's instruction manual.